saramigueldias/sumuptask/README.md

 For the datamarts and the queries above, I made the assumption that, for a transaction to be a successful sale, its status needs to be 'accepted'.

-Please reach out should you have any questions on the solution provided
+Please reach out should you have any questions on the solution provided.